Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

-\textbf{\textit{Brief summary.}} Applying adversarial perturbation to OSN images can effectively confuse deep learning models, protecting sensitive faces and facial attributes from unauthorized machine recognition.
-However, there are two challenges in this field, which are also significant concerns in general adversarial perturbation tasks.
-The first one is transferability, which means the ability of an adversarial perturbation to remain effective even for the threat models other than the originally-targeted one.
-Most of the current methods assumed the threat model is already known and created specific adversarial perturbations, which is not always available in practical black-box scenarios where the threat models are unknown.
-Therefore, more efforts should be spent on the improvement of the transferability for unknown models.
-The second one is universality, which indicates the perturbation is able to fool a given model on ``any'' image with high probability.
-Compared with the image-specific perturbation applied in most current methods, making the perturbation image-agnostic may provide more feasibility in practice considering a large volume of OSN images.
+Applying adversarial perturbation to OSN images can effectively confuse deep learning models, and protect sensitive faces and facial attributes from unauthorized machine recognition.
+There are two challenges in this field.
+The first is transferability, which means the ability of an adversarial perturbation to remain effective even against a threat model other than the one originally targeted.
+The second challenge is universality, which indicates that a perturbation can fool a given model on any random images with high probability, also known as image-agnostic perturbation.
+Compared with the image-specific perturbation applied in most current methods, image-agnostic perturbation may be more feasible when confronting a large volume of images.

-\paragraph{Photo collection censoring} Besides the malicious attribute inference from a single image, a photo collection can also reveal some inferential clues by aggregating information across multiple photos in a photo collection.
-For example, even without geotags, location information can be disclosed from a photo collection comprising images created in the same place by associating the visual contents of all images.

-To overcome this problem, Yang et al. \cite{Yang:PGP:2020} proposed to reduce inter-photo relevance on geolocation information by selectively removing photos from a photo collection before publishing.
-The goal was to decide the minimal set of images for removal from the collection to ensure that the true location was unpredictable in the remaining images.
-The authors formulated this collection censoring task as a combinatorial optimization problem.
-They proved that it is an NP-Hard problem, given that the optimal solution should not just delete the right images most indicative for the true location, but also maintain the location likelihood with plausible alternatives.
-The author also showed that a natural greedy algorithm could only find a sub-optimal solution to this problem.
-Instead, they proposed a mixed-integer linear programming (MILP) formulation that allowed standard MILP solvers.

-\textbf{\textit{Brief summary.}} Preventing information leakage from a collection of photos is a burgeoning research topic.
-The work of Yang et al. \cite{Yang:PGP:2020} provides an insightful perspective to formulate this problem as a combinatorial optimization task.
-Their current study focuses on location privacy only, whereas it is clear that many other types of privacy can also be revealed by aggregating information from a photo gallery.
-We believe this kind of solutions can be further extended in this direction.